 In addition, the altimetric range measurement must be corrected from propagation effects, as the radar signal is delayed in the troposphere and ionosphere.
 The ionospheric delay is estimated by combining range estimates on two frequencies), and the tropospheric delay is calculated from water content estimates.
 Therefore, the Poseidon-4 altimeter is dual frequency, and the payload includes a radiometer, which is used to calculate the water content in the troposphere.

-The Topex/Poseidon, Jason-1, Jason-2, Jason-3 and Jason-CS/Sentinel-6 A and B satellites use the same circular, non-heliosynchronous orbit, inclined at 66° and at an altitude of 1,336 km.
+The Topex/Poseidon, Jason-1, Jason-2, Jason-3 and Sentinel-6 A and B satellites use the same circular, non-heliosynchronous orbit, inclined at 66° and at an altitude of 1,336 km.
 The satellite passes over the same points on the ground every 10 days, thus providing homogeneous sampling of the globe's surface over a given period.
 The orbit altitude is related to the need for precise orbit determination (negligible atmospheric drag and small-scale variations in the Earth's gravitational field have little impact at this altitude).
 More importantly, thanks to a sun-synchronous orbit, major tidal components (diurnal) can be monitored.

-As a secondary objective, the Jason-CS/Sentinel 6 mission will support a radio occultation observation mission contributing to climate change monitoring and weather forecasting.
+As a secondary objective, the Sentinel 6 mission will support a radio occultation observation mission contributing to climate change monitoring and weather forecasting.
 From the nonsynchronous orbit, this observation mission will provide unique coverage and sampling in space and time that are not accessible from sun-synchronous orbits providing observations at fixed local solar times.